 Stop 6: Times Square

-To end the night, hop on the subway and make your way over to Times Square.
+To end the night, hop on the subway and make your way over to Times Square or have a look at this list of another 101 things to do if you are looking for something unique.
 This is a classic NYC experience and not to be missed if this is your first time.
 The vibe of the square is electric, with bright neon lights, huge billboards, performances and crazy crowds.

 Stop 1: West Village